-17.4.6 PLANT INSTRUMENTATION AND PROCESS CONTROL
+17.3.6 PLANT INSTRUMENTATION AND PROCESS CONTROL

 The Process Control System (PCS) selected for the Project is an industry standard and allows for smooth expansion either in Input / Output (I/O) count or for new areas if need arises.
-For the concentrator plant, there is a main Supervisory Control and Data Acquisition (SCADA) control system whose servers are located in the server room (office building) with a backup in the electrical room.
-The PCS controls the process within the concentrator and its remote equipment such as fresh water and reclaim water pump houses.
+For the concentrator plant, there will be a main Supervisory Control and Data Acquisition (SCADA) control system installed on servers.
+There will be no dedicated control room; operators will run the plant from operating interfaces placed in strategic locations in the plant.
+Wireless control of the plant will also be possible.